 IVU, MCU , RGU, and Nephrostograms Tests

 An IVU is a special x-ray series performed after an initial screening test, such as an ultrasound of the abdomen, has revealed the presence of some urinary abnormality in the urinary system.
 This series of special x-rays of your urinary system helps to visualize the entire urinary system.
 In this examination, a contrast injection is given through your vein into the arm.
-This contrast is selectively absorbed by the kidneys and delineates the anatomy & function of the kidneys, ureter (tubes that connect the kidneys with the urinary bladder), & bladder.
+This contrast is selectively absorbed by the kidneys and delineates the anatomy and function of the kidneys, ureter (tubes that connect the kidneys with the urinary bladder), and bladder.
 This helps your doctor to plan the course of management.
 With this test, it is also possible to assess approximately how well each kidney is functioning.
 Depending on the findings on the x-rays, your doctor may prescribe further tests in order to obtain more details.
 The study will be carried out only after assessing the normal function of the kidney by way of a blood test called serum creatinine.

 For further information click the link: Intravenous Urography

-MCU is a special x-ray procedure performed to evaluate the bladder and the urethra in order to rule out any abnormalities in the bladder neck, narrowing of the urethra, or reflux of urine into the kidneys, etc. It is done only after basic blood & urine tests & ultrasound study of the urinary tract is completed.
+MCU is a special x-ray procedure performed to evaluate the bladder and the urethra in order to rule out any abnormalities in the bladder neck, narrowing of the urethra, or reflux of urine into the kidneys, etc. It is done only after basic blood and urine tests and ultrasound study of the urinary tract is completed.
 A suitable quantity of contrast medium is “injected” into the bladder through the suprapubic region or by a small tube inserted through the urethra.
 While you are passing urine in standing position, X-rays will be captured.
 In the case of female patient, who are pregnant / have a possibility of pregnancy, this procedure should not be done.
 This test also should not be done in case you have an active infection of the bladder.

 For further information click the link: Micturating Cystourethrogram

 RGU is a special x-ray procedure performed to evaluate the urethra in order to rule out any abnormalities such as stricture (narrowing), etc. It is usually done in males.
 An RGU is conducted for patients with the poor urinary stream, straining to pass urine, dribbling of urine, or injury to the genital region is suspected and after relevant investigations such as an ultrasound scanning, uroflowmetry tests.
-A local anesthetic solution is first introduced through the urinary outlet, in the reverse direction to the normal urine flow.
+A local anaesthetic solution is first introduced through the urinary outlet, in the reverse direction to the normal urine flow.
 Following this, the contrast medium is pushed by placing a catheter at the tip of the penis and this is captured on an x-ray film to document the findings.
 This test also should not be done in case you have an active infection of the urinary tract.

 For further information click the link: Retrograde Urethrogram